When is the next selection cycle?

 How many are nominated each year?

 It varies from year to year, but about 100 new candidates are nominated each year.
 In addition to new nominees, all previous nominees are considered as long as they are age-eligible.
 For any class, as many as 400-600 candidates might be in the pool for consideration.

 What is the selection process?

 A confidential interview.
 Every newly elected candidate is interviewed by the CEO.

-Formation of a Class Mosaic.
+Formation of a class mosaic.
 There are more bright and competent candidates than places available.
-A critical task is to bring together the strongest candidates in a class that – as a whole – reflects South Carolina in all its rich diversity.
+A critical task is to weave together the strongest candidates in a class that – as a whole – reflects South Carolina in all its rich diversity.
 Considerations include creating an optimum cross section of gender, geographic, urban/rural, political, social, occupational and ethnic characteristics.
 Each Fellow should have something to teach and to learn from the other.

 What if a promising candidate is not selected?